PabloPineda6/Cypress_Learning/README.md

 - `npx cypress run --spec="cypress/integration/examples/scroll.spec.js"` (npx cypress run --spec="route to spec from root") to run specific test in Headless mode

 ## Assertion
-`.should('have.value', '...'), // or other options instead of have.value`
+`.should('have.value', '...'), // or other options instead of have.value, like 'be.visible', 'include.value', etc.`

 ## To configurate the project
 1. Create a containing folder in your PC